-Porto is the second biggest city in Portugal, but you can still reach a lot in walking distance.
-The only drawback are the very steep hills throughout th city, if you want to walk back to your accommodation after a long day of sightseeing – depending on where you are staying.
-In this case, you can still use public transport, taxis or Uber, all at very reasonable prices.
-In general, Porto is a very affordable city!
-Let’s talk about the top sights in Porto then: What not to miss in Porto!
+In general, you can spend a few relaxing days in Porto, the city is the second largest in Portugal, but you can still explore many places in walking distance.
+The only downside are the quite steep hills, if you want to walk back to your accommodation after a long day of sightseeing – depending on where you are staying.
+The Old Town of Porto is located in av a a valley while the rest of the city is built on hills around.
+In this case, you can still use public transport, cabs or Uber, all options are very inexpensive, like everything else in Porto.

 Probably the most remarkable and impressive of all Porto sights: At the end of the Cais de Ribeira, the gigantic Ponte Dom Luis I thrones over the Douro and connects Porto with the opposing Vila Nova de Gaia.
 The bridge can be crossed both on the top and on the bottom.
 As a pedestrian, you can cross the bridge on both levels and enjoy the panoramic view over Porto.

 People suffering from claustrophobia will perhaps not make it to the top of the clock tower of the Igreja dos Clérigos (or Clérigos Church).
 The last bit of the staircase is very narrow and the viewing platform is more of a narrow walkway around the top of the tower.
 The spaces fills up quickly, so it’s best not to fear body contact with strangers, otherwise you won’t be able to move around the tower to get all views over Porto.